Are You Ready for Winter Weather? 12 Ways to Prepare

 About the Author

-Scott Supernaw, MSEd, CEM, is the system-wide emergency management coordinator with Cone Health Emergency Management.
+Scott Supernaw, DBA, MSEd, CEM, is the system-wide manager of Cone Health Emergency Management and Continuity of Operations.